 Reed has no preference for which application is selected.

 Application procedures for first-year and transfer students are addressed in the following sections, and detailed instructions are available at the Reed Admission website.
 The Office of Admission may limit the reapplication process for a candidate.
 Prospective students with questions about the college and the admission process, or with requests for special consideration, may call the Office of Admission at 503-777-7511 or 800-547-4750, or send email to admission@reed.edu.
-The Reed Admission website is reed.edu/apply.
+The Reed Admission website is reed.edu/admission-aid.

 First-Year Students